Oz Clarke OBE is one of the world’s leading wine experts.

-Breaking new ground with his Webster’s Wine Guide (now published annually as Oz Clarke’s Wine Guide) he has won all the major wine writing awards both in the UK and the USA, including the Glenfiddich (three times), André Simon, Wine Guild (three times), James Beard, Julia Child, World Food Media and Lanson (five times) awards; and in 2006 he won the prestigious International Wine & Spirit Competition International Drinks Communicator of the Year Award.
+Breaking new ground with his Webster’s Wine Guide (published annually as Oz Clarke’s Wine Guide) he has won all the major wine writing awards both in the UK and the USA, including the Glenfiddich (three times), André Simon, Wine Guild (three times), James Beard, Julia Child, World Food Media and Lanson (five times) awards; and in 2006 he won the prestigious International Wine & Spirit Competition International Drinks Communicator of the Year Award.

 In 1999 he won the Lanson Special Millennium Award for his outstanding contribution to wine communication and education.